sensible-hq/sensible-docs/readme-sync/v0/welcome/excel-reference.md

 To get output from a document structured as a spreadsheet with labeled columns, you must first:

 - Configure extractions for a document type, either using Sensible's using [SenseML](doc:senseml-reference-introduction) or using Sensible's [open-source configuration library](https://app.sensible.com/library).
 - Run an extraction on a target document that belongs to your configured document type using the [Sensible app](https://app.sensible.com/quick-extraction) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
-Both these options then allow you to download a spreadsheet of the extraction results.
+You can download a spreadsheet after the extraction completes.

 **Overview**